Student Loan Help During the COVID-19 Pandemic

 "There are plenty of lenders of private student loans who are offering hardship plans," she said.

-For example, Navient is allowing some borrowers to postpone payments for up to three months, but there's still interest.
+For example, Navient is allowing some borrowers to postpone payments for up to three months, but there's interest still accrues.
 Doyle says that's often the case.
 "I haven't heard of anyone yet who is changing the interest rate for private student loans," she said.

 If you're in a really tough spot and need to pick which bills you'll pay, Doyle says private student loans should come before high-interest credit cards.
 "With private student loans, they'll go into a default more quickly than a credit card will," she said.